aws-samples/amazon-sagemaker-entrypoint-utilities/examples/01-sklearn-cluster/README.md

    additional hyperparameters (i.e., kwargs) supported by `sklearn.cluster.KMeans`.

-   As a further exercise, try to modify this shell script to make it instructs `train.py` to run GMM using `sklearn.mixture.GaussianMixture`.
+   As a further exercise, try to modify this shell script to make it instruct `train.py` to run GMM using `sklearn.mixture.GaussianMixture`.
 Tips: recall that sklearn's GMM uses `n_components` kwargs to denote the number of clusters.